 So when looking at investing in this rare metal we need to look out for two things: first off, stocks that are involved with manufacturing or deal with lithium-ion batteries directly, and second a strong balance sheet so that you have something to fall back on if your investment doesn't turn out well.

-The Best Lithium Stocks of 2021
+The Best Lithium Stocks we're watching in 2022

 As you likely know, a lot of major companies such as Apple Inc. ( AAPL ) and Tesla Motors Inc. ( TSLA ) rely on lithium ion batteries so investing in them is something that will give great returns for investors in the long run.